aishwarya-29/tweetanalyser/README.md

 # tweetanalyser
 Performs sentiment analysis over a tweet to predict positive/negative sentiments.
+Uses a NLP Naive-Bayes Algorithm to classify tweets as positive or negative.
+This algorithm is integrated to the web app to classify input tweets.

 ### Running on localhost:
 * **Step 1:** Fork repository and clone it to your desktop.